SDGforskning/sdg-strings/SDG07_query_action_WoS.md

   OR "improved cookstove$" OR "improved stove$" OR "modern cookstove$" OR "modern stove$" )
   NEAR/15
-      ("implement*" OR "adopt*" OR "establish*" OR "transition*" OR "intervention$" OR "initiative$" OR "upscale" OR "scale-up" OR "encourag*" OR "incentive$" OR "investing" OR "invest" OR "subsidi*" OR
+      ("implement*" OR "adopt*" OR "establish*" OR "transition*" OR "substitut*" OR "intervention$" OR "initiative$" OR "upscale" OR "scale-up" OR "rollout" OR "roll out" OR "encourag*" OR "incentive$" OR "investing" OR "invest" OR "subsidi*" OR
         (